Lesson 4

 int a = 0;

-// Cycle over the vector "v"
+// Iterate through vector "v"

 for(auto elem : v) {